AntonioND/gbt-player/gba/s3m2gbt/readme.rst

 Don't change the BPM of the song, it's set so that it matches the refresh frequency of the GB/GBC/GBA.

-The converter ignores global volumes, as well as sample volumes.
-The only volumes used are the ones in the patterns.
+The converter ignores global volumes.
+Sample default volumes are used when a note an an instrument are provided, but no volume (as expected from a S3M file).

 Frequencies
 -----------